 - Subsidized training or education

-Benefits, loosely defined as items outside of base salary and bonuses, are important to consider for several reasons.
-First, they can help offset the costs of necessary services, such as medical insurance, that you might otherwise have to pay for out of pocket or even be unable to afford.
-Employees frequently get a better rate by joining the company health insurance plan than they would if they purchased policies independently.
+Benefits and perks, loosely defined as items outside of base salary and bonuses, are important to consider for several reasons.
+First, they can help offset the costs of necessary services, such as medical insurance, that you might otherwise have to pay for yourself fully — or even be unable to afford.
+Employees frequently get a better rate by joining a company’s health insurance plan than they would if they purchased policies independently.

-Third, benefits can help you prepare for the future.
-Whether it's subsidized training that could lead to a promotion and higher salary or a 401(k) plan that helps you get ready for eventual retirement, benefits are set up to reward you for your time with the company by making your future better and more secure.
+Finally, some benefits and perks can help you prepare for the future.
+Whether it’s subsidized training that could lead to a promotion and higher salary or a 401(k) plan that helps you prepare for eventual retirement, these benefits reward you for your time with the company by helping make your future better and more secure.

-When you have an offer in hand, it's time to consider the entire package.
-If the proposed salary is not what you expected, evaluate the paycheck with the perks.
+When you have an offer in hand, it’s time to consider the entire package.
+If the proposed salary is not what you expected, examine the benefits and perks.
 A top-notch package may make a lower salary more palatable.
-Or, if the perks aren't what you were expecting, you may be able to negotiate certain items.
-Here are some questions to consider when evaluating a potential employer's proposal:
+Or, if the perks aren’t what you were expecting, you may be able to negotiate certain items.
+Here are some questions to consider when evaluating a potential employer’s proposal:

 1. What’s most important to you?

-Values, goals and lifestyle vary from person to person, so there's no one-size-fits-all perfect compensation package.
+Values, goals and lifestyles vary from person to person, so there’s no one-size-fits-all perfect compensation package.
 For some, health insurance and a 401(k) plan might be the only must-haves.
-For others, the ability to telecommute might be very important, or perks such as an onsite gym or tuition reimbursement could seal the deal.
+Remote or hybrid work schedules might be the deal-breaker for some individuals.
+And perks such as an on-site gym or tuition reimbursement could make all the difference for others.

 Depending on your circumstances, you may also want to consider questions like these: